 Jess: Speaking of concepts, our costumes tonight are foreshadowing what’s to come… we plan to produce, mix and create the first electro Country & Western LP *laughs*

+With our stage clothes, we’re playing up to people’s expectations, then throwing in a paradox… looking like their pre-conceived idea of what a Texan is and then sounding nothing like it!
 So now we’re going to flip it all the way over.
 Synthesizers with their pitch bend and portamento really lend themselves to that country twang!
 And the first three letters of “Moog” spell MOO! *laughs*

 It’s been four years since the ‘Candy Apple Daydreams’ album and you’ve been doing these soundtracks and EPs.
 Has that been conscious?
 Do you think albums are an outdated concept?